 The Board carefully considered all potentially mitigating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to, your desire for a discharge upgrade and contention that you were experiencing mental and social disabilities.
-For purposes of clemency and equity consideration, the Board noted you provided a personal statement, a letter from a doctor, and your resume.
+These included, but were not limited to, your desire for a discharge upgrade and contention that you believe your undiagnosed and untreated mental health issues caused you to behave in ways you didn't want to and you didn't know how to deal with it at the time.
+For purposes of clemency and equity consideration, the Board considered the evidence you provided in support of your application.